Town Exploration Amsterdam 2 Finding the Walls!

 From the zodiac from Kalendar of Shepherds

-A man born on a Pisces shall be a great goer, a fornicator, a mocker and covetous.: he will say one thing and do another.
+A man born in Pisces shall be a great goer, a fornicator, a mocker and covetous: he will say one thing and do another.
 He shall trust is his sapience, he shall have good fortune: He will be a defender of widows and orphans.
 He shall be fearful on water: he shall soon pass all adversities and live 72 years after nature.

 The woman shall be delicious, familiar in jests, pleasant of courage, fervent, a great drinker.
 She shall have sickness of her eyes and be sorrowful by shame, needlessly.
 Her husband will leave her and she shall have much trouble with strangers.
 She shall travel much, have pain in his stomach and live seventy-seven years.